Growing capsicum In Containers:

 - To pollinate just need to shake the flowers at the time of blooming.

 - Capsicum plant in containers is self-fertile, so there is no need for pollination.

 Staking for Growing Capsicum In Containers

-- Capsicum plants needs support of stakes or cages.
+- Capsicum plants need the support of stakes or cages.

-- Just insert stake near the stem and tie the plant to it.
+- Just insert a stake near the stem and tie the plant to it.

 Pests and Diseases in Growing Capsicum In Containers

 - Common pests that attack capsicum plants are aphids and spider mites.

 - Aphids trouble the plant a lot, use natural remedies or organic pesticides to control aphids.